Monday, 23 June 2014 2:17pm

 Dr Khaled Greish is a Senior Lecturer in the Department of Pharmacology and Toxicology.
 Dr Greish completed his Masters in Clinical Oncology at the Faculty of Medicine, Suez Canal University, Egypt, and his PhD at Kumamoto University, Japan in 2006.
 He held a Research Assistant Professor position at Utah University, USA before joining Otago University in 2011.

 Dr Greish’s research focuses on designing novel anti-cancer nanomedicine.
 His approach takes advantage of the fact that a tumour’s blood vessels are its Achilles’ heel.
-Tumour blood vessels are extremely leaky, a property that distinguish tumours from normal tissue.
+Tumour blood vessels are extremely leaky, a property that distinguishes tumours from normal tissue.
 In his laboratory he encapsulates anti-cancer drugs into a miceller system using nanotechnology.
 Similar to targeted missile warheads, his system can reach inside tumours by passing through the leaky vessel walls.

-Then, release the drug within the tumour, selectively killing the cancer while causing little harm to normal tissues.
+They then release the drug within the tumour, selectively killing the cancer while causing little harm to normal tissues.
 His work resulted in two approved patents and he is currently working towards translating his research findings into clinically used anti-cancer drugs.

 Dr Greish has published 47 papers in peer-reviewed journals and has written eight book chapters.